kooxuan/UTM-E-Portfolio/OBJECT ORIENTED PROGRAMMING (SECJ2154)/README.md

 🖥️ SECJ2154 – Object-Oriented Programming

-This repository contains our group project for SECJ2154 Object-Oriented Programming at Universiti Teknologi Malaysia.
+This folder contains our group project for SECJ2154 Object-Oriented Programming at Universiti Teknologi Malaysia.

 The project is a Campus Facilities Booking System, developed in Java using OOP principles.